-Breastfeeding provides health benefits and advantages for both the nursing mom and the baby.
+Breastfeeding provides health benefits and advantages for both the breastfeeding mom and the baby.

 The nutritional, physical and emotional benefits of breastfeeding have been proven to last a lifetime…for both mother and child.
 Financially breastfeeding saves money (no formula to purchase) and it helps the environment (no packages to waste).